Hair Extensions

 If you want your extensions to last and look as beautiful as when you bought them, then follow this simple washing and care guide.
 It doesn’t matter if it’s keratin, hot fusion, i-tip, tape-in, or clip-in.
 We have them all.

-(Please note: when you first get your hot fusion or tape-in extensions, you shouldn’t wash your strands for two days because the glue needs time to set.)
+(When you first get your hot fusion or tape-in extensions, you shouldn’t wash your strands for two days because the glue needs time to set.)

 1. Before you step into the shower, you need to brush and detangle your hair extensions.
 Be it tape-in, i-tip, keratin, or micro-loop extensions.
 It is of great help to have a detangling brush because it’s much better for the extensions.
 Comb starting from the ends, going up, and be very gentle while you do it.